momin-riyadh/hey-insights/README.md

 - Get the old Metronic 7 & Metronic 6 versions from [Private Guthub Repository](//keenthemes.com/metronic/?page=github)

-- amCharts 15% Discount Code For Keenthemes Users
+- amCharts 15% Discount Code ForgPlex Users
   You can download and use all amCharts products for free.
 The only limitation of the free version is that a small link to this web site will be displayed in the top left corner of your charts.
-If you would like to use charts without this link, or you appreciate the software and would like to support its creators, please purchase a commercial license.
-Keenthemes users can exclusively use "keenthemes" promo code(without quotes, case insensitive) for 15% DISCOUNT for commercial license of amCharts.
+If you would like to use charts without this link, or you appreciate the software and would like to support its creators, please purchase a commercial license.gPlex users can exclusively use "keenthemes" promo code(without quotes, case insensitive) for 15% DISCOUNT for commercial license of amCharts.
 For more info please check [amCharts Site](www.amcharts.com/)

 - Stay tuned for updates via [Twitter]//www.twitter.com/keenthemes and [Instagram]//www.instagram.com/keenthemes and